CNC Rapid Prototyping & NPI First Articles in Tijuana — Baja Supplies

 Engineering Validation Parts

 CNC machined in production-equivalent material for mechanical testing, environmental testing, and assembly validation.
 These parts need to perform, not just look right.
-FAI is optional at this stage but recommended for regulated industries.
+FAI is optional at EVT but recommended for regulated industries.

 3